Skip to main content

 Formative has many visual and auditory options for you to choose from.
 Try:

 • Add images and video to break up your text blocks.
-Silver/Gold users can add video within questions, too!
+Paid Teacher plan subscribers / School & District licensed members can add video within questions, too!

-• Silver/Gold users can add audio to questions and give students the option to record an audio response instead of typing or even embed a video response site, such as Flipgrid.
+• Paid Teacher plan subscribers / School & District licensed members can add audio to questions and give students the option to record an audio response instead of typing or even embed a video response site, such as Flipgrid.

 • Allow students to show their thinking in different ways by using a Drawing question type.
 Students can type, draw, and upload images of their work to the answer field.